werner291/oblot-sim/README.md

     -   `FileScheduler` which plays a pre-written schedule from a CSV file.

 New schedulers can be written by extending the `Scheduler` abstract class.

+- `GUI` which implements an optional graphical interface through which the simulation can be evaluated.
+It can be started by calling the static method `runGUI`, passing in a `Simulation` object to be visualized and interacted with.

 ## Simulation model